AaronAldana/Kingdom/README.md

 # Kingdom
- a Flask and SQLAlchemy web app to manage, analyze and optimize your real estate portfolio.
-Get valuations, maintenance reminders, and investment recommendations.
-Integrates with Airbnb and HomeAway.
-This repository contains the source code, organized using best practices.
+Real Estate Portfolio Manager is a React Native app for managing and optimizing your real estate portfolio.
+Track updates, repairs, and analytics.
+Integrate with hosting sites like Airbnb.
+This repo contains the source code, organized using best practices for React Native projects